awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/user-guide/replacement-variables.md

 !!! note "See also"
     - [Implementation Guide - Working with solution-specific variables](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/working-with-solution-specific-variables.html)

-The solution support statically defined variables in the file as well as dynamic lookups from the Parameter Store.
+The solution supports statically defined variables in the file as well as dynamic lookups from the Parameter Store.
 This feature primarily meets two customer needs:

 - Customers wishing to reuse a single generic Landing Zone Accelerator on AWS configuration across multiple Landing Zone Accelerator on AWS deployments
 - Customers wishing to simplify their configuration files and decrease the number of manual configuration edits